kvntma/plusgrade-demo/README.md

 # Material UI - Vite.js in TypeScript for Mortgage Calculator App

+This is a demo project for a Marginal Tax Calculator built with React, Material-UI, Jotai for state management, and Vite for bundling.
+The project includes a form to input salary and tax year, and it calculates the marginal and effective tax rates based on the provided data.

 ## How to use

 Clone the repo into a folder of your choice.